ChuckJHardy/ContinuusLenimentus/README.md

 Or install it yourself as:

-    $ gem install simple-local-ci
+    $ gem install continuus_lenimentus

 ## Usage

-Within your applications `.simplecov` file add `SimpleLocalCI` as a formatter.
+Within your applications `.simplecov` file add `ContinuusLenimentus` as a formatter.

     require 'simple-local-ci'